Onwards to Bolivia 21 March 2017

 Bouncing across unmade desert roads strewn with boulders, we went from one stunning view to another climbing all the time.
 Our destination tonight was to a simple eco hotel high in the desert with nothing for miles around.

-First sight of the desert hotel ..
+First sight of the desert hotel .. truley in the middle of nowhere |

-and walking at this height for some was very difficult
+Is this the highest hotel in the world? breathing and walking at this height for some was very difficult |

-Steve had always had his eye on this
+Steve had always had his eye on this picture and the 200 yard walk took about 40 minutes after stopping every 10 yeards |

-The hotel is at the highest point yet for us 4,950m.
+at the highest point yet for us 4,950m.
 It has an oxygen cylinder in reception.

 So little oxygen here that Steve had misty eyes when he woke up in the morning.